The Pros and Cons of Honed Granite Countertops from an Insider

 Honed surfaces are slightly more porous than polished ones, so they may also stain more easily.
 However, you can avoid this by wiping up spills quickly and maintaining the sealant on your countertops.
 Or you could simply choose a darker granite variety for your kitchen countertops that’s unlikely to show staining.

-When you’re ready to upgrade your countertops, the qualified professionals at Academy Marble & Granite can help you choose the best countertop options for your needs and preferences.
+When you’re ready to upgrade your countertops in Rye, NY, or Bethel, CT, the skilled team at Academy Marble is here to help.
+We’ll guide you in choosing the perfect countertop options tailored to your style and needs.
 Contact us or visit one of our convenient locations in Connecticut and New York today to get started.